magento/devdocs/guides/v2.1/cloud/project/project-webint-branch.md

 menu_node:
 level3_menu_node: level3child
 level3_subgroup: project
-github_link: cloud/project/project-webint-branch.md
+github_link21: cloud/project/project-webint-branch.md
 ---

 ## Manage environments (branches) {#project-branch}
 A Magento Enterprise Cloud Edition *environment* is a Git *branch* and you can manage your environments using either the Web Interface, the Magento Enterprise Cloud Edition CLI, or Git commands.

-For more information about managing environments using the CLI, see [Get started with an environment]({{ site.gdeurl }}cloud/env/environments-start.html).
+For more information about managing environments using the CLI, see [Get started with an environment]({{ site.gdeurl21 }}cloud/env/environments-start.html).

 This topic discusses how to use the Web Interface to: